kkarbasi/cssorter/README.md

 ## System requirements:
 The only requirement is having Docker installed on your machine.
-List the required python packages that the code uses are in [requirements.txt](https://github.com/kkarbasi/cssorter/blob/master/requirements.txt)
+List of the required python packages that the code uses are in [requirements.txt](https://github.com/kkarbasi/cssorter/blob/master/requirements.txt)

 ## Installation

 ### Using Docker:
-You can redily use this package from it's docker image.
+You can readily use this package from it's docker image.
 To download and run the CSsorter docker, use the following command:
 `docker run -it -p 8888:8888 --name cs_sorter -v /path/to/local/dir:/run/dmount:z kkarbasi/cssorter`

 After running the above command, you can access a Jupyter notebook with sample run code from your browser at:
 `http://127.0.0.1:8888`

-The `/run/dmount` path inside the Docker container with be mounted to `/path/to/local/dir` on your local machine
+The `/run/dmount` path inside the Docker container will be mounted to `/path/to/local/dir` on your local machine

 For more information on using docker containers see [here](https://docs.docker.com/)